Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/03-etcd.md

 sudo systemctl status etcd --no-pager
 ```

-> Remember to run these steps on `controller0`, `controller1`, and `controller2`
+> Remember to run these steps on `control0`, `control1`

 ## Verification

-Once all 3 etcd nodes have been bootstrapped verify the etcd cluster is healthy:
+Once both etcd nodes have been bootstrapped verify the etcd cluster is healthy:

 * On one of the controller nodes run the following command:

 ```
 etcdctl --ca-file=/etc/etcd/ca.pem cluster-health
 ```
+*warning: ignoring ServerName for user-provided CA for backwards compatibility is deprecated*  Need to see if there's a way to clean this up.

 At first all cluster members were reporting unhealthy for some reason.
 It took a while (10+ minutes) for them to become healthy.
 In any event, I was able to continue with the installation of Kubernetes just fine.

 ```
-member 4df25a7f2ac49e88 is healthy: got healthy result from https://10.0.1.94:2379 member 94230559abaa2df2 is healthy: got healthy result from https://10.0.1.95:2379 member f6ae1308cea6198a is healthy: got healthy result from https://10.0.1.96:2379 cluster is healthy
+member 68326dea8aa5233d is healthy: got healthy result from https://192.168.1.40:2379 member db49ef42428b90ee is healthy: got healthy result from https://192.168.1.20:2379 cluster is healthy
 ```